tgirke/rcf/rates.md

 * HPCC subscription fee of $1000 covered for 5 yrs
 * Big data storage of 10TB ($1000/yr) covered for 5 yrs; other buy-in options exist to support much larger data storage needs

-* Custom startup packages are supported upon approval by HPCC
+Custom startup packages may be supported upon approval by HPCC.

 ## Department cluster membership with owned computing nodes